External API

 Keyword Arguments

 n_GL_points: The number of Gauss-Lobatto points to use for the integration overμ.
 The actual number of nodes used corresponds to2 * n_GL_points.
-Defaults to 8.
+Defaults to 8.method: Interpolation method to use (Akima or Cubic).
+Default:Cubic.

 Returns